IHDCYH Institute Advisory Board Members – Biographies

 Dr. Isabelle Boucoiran is Clinical Associate Professor at Université de Montréal (QC).
 She is a mid-career clinician-scientist at the School of Public Health and the Obstetrics and Gynecology Department of the CHU Sainte-Justine, where she is co-director of the Women and Children Infectious Disease Centre (CIME).

 Her main area of research is the diagnosis, management, and prevention of infections in pregnancy.
 Her research expertise is at the crossroads of several fields, from basic science to epidemiology and public health.
-Her research program is funded by the Canadian Institutes for Health Research, the US National Institutes of Health, the “Fonds de Recherche du Québec – Santé” and the Quebec health ministry.
+Her research program is funded by the Canadian Institutes for Health Research, the US National Institutes of Health, the "Fonds de Recherche du Québec – Santé" and the Quebec health ministry.
+Isabelle is a member of the College of New Scholars, Artists and Scientists of the Royal Society of Canada.

 Carolyn Emery